opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 The notebook requires five libraries to run:

-* :code:`geopandas` for loading an area of interest from a
+* :code:`geopandas` for loading an area of interest from a GeoJSON file
 * :code:`odc.geo` for exporting loaded data
 * :code:`odc.stac` for loading data
 * :code:`planetary_computer` to provide authentication when accessing data